mario-i-caicedo-ai/Physics_is_Fun/README.md

 3 [Math is so much fun](docs/Math_is_Fun.pdf) Some notes on precalculus, they provide many of the tools needed for algebra based physics

 4 [Mecánica del Punto Material](docs/Mecanica_del_Punto_Material.pdf) This is a selfcontained calculus based introduction to Newtonian Mechanics which , for the moment is available in spanish only.
-My plan for the months to come is to ask the help of one of my friends Gemini, Meta AI, Claude (all the Generative AI's) to translate the book to english
+My plan for the months to come is to ask the help of one of my friends Gemini, Meta AI, Claude (all them Generative AI's) to translate the book to english